Ayurvedic Diet & Lifestyle for Fall

 Skipping meals, eating erratically, excessive snacking

-Nervous system stimulants like caffeine (coffee, black tea, soft drinks, green tea, chocolate)
+Nervous system stimulants like nicotine and caffeine (coffee, black tea, soft drinks, green tea, chocolate)

 Things to FAVOR: